vsoch/vsoch.github.io/_posts/2019/2019-08-03-software-checklist.md

 I was so heartbroken when the entire project came crumbling down due to not being able to embed the graphic in GitHub flavored markdown, which is just about the only place I needed it to work.
+But for me, initial heartbreak translates pretty quickly to dinosaur-level motivation.
 I tried various tricks with embedding (iframe, embed, and an image as base64, none of them worked).
 I also tried a variation of having the user download the image, and while this worked, I don't think that downloading an image and having to add it to the repository's code is easy enough or something that I'd